 April 4–7, 2013 | The Ramada Osaka, Osaka, Japan

-With the Sakura in bloom and with fine April weather, over 275 delegates from over 40 countries were welcomed to Osaka for the Fourth Asian Conference on Arts and Humanities (ACAH) and the Third Conference on Literature and Librarianship (LibrAsia).
-The conference, which had the theme of connectedness and alienation, was fortunate to have a high caliber of feature speakers and presenters.
+Over 275 delegates from over 40 countries were welcomed to Osaka for The Asian Conference on Literature & Librarianship 2013 (LibrAsia2013) and The Asian Conference on Arts & Humanities 2013 (ACAH2013).
+The conference, which had the theme of “Connectedness, Identity and Alienation: The 21st Century Enigma”, was fortunate to have a high caliber of feature speakers and presenters.

 A continuing feature of IAFORs Osaka based conferences is the showcasing of the Arts and Culture of Japan.
 The 2013 conference saw the awarding of the third annual Vladmir Devide Haiku Poetry Award to Krzysztof Kokot of Poland, as well as a creative Haiku writing workshop given by prominent Haiku exponents Emiko Miyashita and Hana Fujimoto.
 The performance of the Taiko drums by leading Japanese group Batiholic was also a cultural highlight for the conference attendees.
-The powerful and complex rhythms of the group delighted the appreciated audience.
 The conference attendees also had the opportunity to gain knowledge and practical experience of the Japanese art of Calligraphy, with an informative demonstration given Calligraphy students from Ritsumeikan University.

 Conference Theme: “Encounters and Exchanges”